 Q: What Causes my water line to leak?

 A: A water line may leak for a multitude of reasons.
 Metal and plastic have different expansion and contraction rates and over long periods of time this difference can cause cracks in plastic threads.
 Tree roots can push through pipe.
 Poorly glued joints can come loose.
 Ground movement can cause breaks.
-A sharp rock up can rub a hole due to pipe vibration or even turbulence in elbows and Tees can eventually wear out the pipe.
+A sharp rock can rub a hole due to pipe vibration or even turbulence in elbows and tees can eventually wear out the pipe.

 Q: How do I know if I have an under ground Leak?